ardanlabs/gotraining/topics/go/README.md

 _“If most computer people lack understanding and knowledge, then what they will select will also be lacking.” - Alan Kay_

-_"The software business is one of the few places we teach people to write before we teach them to read". - Tom Love (inventor of Objective C)_
+_"The software business is one of the few places we teach people to write before we teach them to read." - Tom Love (inventor of Objective C)_

+_"Code is read many more times than it is written." - Dave Cheney_

 _"Programming is, among other things, a kind of writing.
 One way to learn writing is to write, but in all other forms of writing, one also reads.
 We read examples both good and bad to facilitate learning.
 But how many programmers learn to write programs by reading programs?" - Gerald M. Weinberg_

+_"Skill develops when we produce, not consume." - Katrina Owen_

 ---